behu-kea/ITA24-1-sem/webteknologi/07-1-generative-ai.md

 ### Exercise 6

-Create/modify/Use one of the prompts above to get personalised individual feedback on your portfolio

-### Exercise 7

 Using an LLM figure out where your gaps in Javascript arrays are.
 Try and make the LLM get you to write some code.